Taming-the-BEAST/Prior-selection/README.md

 > Then, click on the arrow next to the **treelog** and add `_tMRCA` between `$(tree)` and `.trees` in the **File Name** field.
 >

 Save the XML file as `Homochronous_tMRCA.xml` and run the analysis and compare to the original analysis of the homochronous data.
 Are the substitution rate estimates more precise now?
+What about the correlation between the tMRCA and the clock rate?

 # Comparison between runs